Should You Apply Eyeshadow Before or After Foundation?October 31, 2022

-Aside from easier clean-up, DiStasio says that when she applies eyeshadow first her final look ends up being lighter and more natural, especially when going for the no-makeup makeup look.
+Aside from easier clean-up, DiStasio says that when she applies eyeshadow first, her final look ends up being lighter and more natural, especially when she’s going for the no-makeup makeup look.
 “When you do your face first, you end up wanting to clean your canvas, wipe off all imperfections and end up losing focus that you don’t need to perfect everything — imperfections are beautiful,” says DiStasio.
 “When you play up the eyes first, you’ll realize you don’t need ten pounds of concealer, but just a little bit of coverage.”
 She explains that when you place the focus on the eyes, you re-adjust how much foundation or concealer you think you need.

 Another reason the makeup artists are on the eyeshadow first team?
 It gives them the freedom to experiment with their look and build up or emphasize different features as they work.
 “If I’m going to do a smoky eye, I’ll allow myself to build it up gradually rather than putting black all over off the bat,” says DiStasio.
 “Let’s say I decide to do a red lip and add more blush, I’ll leave the eye on the lighter, smoky side.
 But, if I decide on a nude lip, I’ll amp up the eye some more.”